cronfig/docs/pages/03.advanced/01.integrate-cronfig/docs.md

 Specify what tasks can users start within Cronfig.
 This is key concept of Cronfig.
 You, as a developer, will configure the tasks for the app you are integrating with.
 You specify `url`, `title` and `description` for each task.
 Add multiple tasks if you need them.
 Users will simply enable those they want with one click.
 Simple.

 >>>> Notice the example task URL.
-It has a secret hash.
+It has a **secret hash**.
 Use similar technique to secure potentially expensive trigger URLs.

+#### Line 17

+Cronfig is meant to use inside an app configuration.
+So your user should be logged in and you should know his/hers **email address**.
+Fill it in so he/she doesn't have to type it in.

+#### Line 18